 Be sure to get involved on social networks like Facebook, where you can connect with old classmates, colleagues, and friends.
 Tell them that you’re searching for a remote job and if they hear of anything to let you know.
 Facebook is also a great place to meet new people — so join some work-at-home groups and pages.
 And last, make sure your LinkedIn profile is up-to-date with pertinent information.
 Not only is LinkedIn a great way to showcase your work history and experience, but it’s an excellent place to search for jobs and get in front of recruiters.

 6. Sharpen Your Interviewing Skills

 Nobody likes interviewing, but you can alleviate some of the stress of an interview, by practicing and answering common interview questions out loud.
-By doing this you'll be prepared when the call comes in and you'll exude confidence and expertise, which is exactly what employers are looking for.
+By doing this, you’ll be prepared when the call comes in, and you’ll exude confidence and expertise, which is precisely what employers are looking for.